 How Soon Do New Staff Members Need to Be Trained?

-As stated above, both supervisors and non-management staff members are required to receive training by the first mandated deadline, January 1, 2020.
-After that, both employee groups will need to be trained within six months of their start dates, or dates of promotion to supervisor.
+As stated above, both supervisors and non-management staff members are required to receive training by the first mandated deadline, January 1, 2021.
+Both employee groups need to be trained within six months of their start dates, or dates of promotion to supervisor.

 SB 1343 Training Requirements for Full vs. Part-Time Employees

-Seasonal or temporary staff must receive non-supervisory training within the first 30 days or 100 completed hours of work—whichever occurs first.
-The legislation also explicitly mentions that migrant and seasonal agricultural workers must be trained in the prevention of sexual harassment in the workplace.
+Beginning January 1, 2020, seasonal or temporary staff must receive non-supervisory training within the first 30 days or 100 completed hours of work—whichever occurs first.
+The legislation also explicitly mentions that starting on January 1, 2020, migrant and seasonal agricultural workers must be trained in the prevention of sexual harassment in the workplace.
 If temporary employees are employed by a temporary services agency, that agency is required to provide the training.